atlesn/rrr/README.md

 On Debian, Ubuntu and derived systems, the following should be installed:

 	$ sudo apt install libperl-dev git libmariadb-dev-compat python3-dev libssl-dev autoconf automake gcc libtool

+On Alpine Linux, the following should be installed:

+	$ sudo apk add git automake autoconf libtool libressl gcc musl-dev perl-dev python3-dev mariadb-dev pkgconfig make linux-headers

 On other systems, packages with similar names also exist.

-See `./configure --help` for flags to use for disabling modules with dependencies (perl, mysql etc.).
+See `./configure --help` for flags to use for disabling features with dependencies (Python, MariaDB/MySQL, SystemD, LibreSSL/OpenSSL etc.).

 	$ autoreconf -i
 	$ ./configure
 	$ make
 	$ sudo make install		-- Skip if you do not wish to install RRR on the filesystem

-You may turn off Python3 and MySQL support when configuring, look at `./configure --help`.
-This will remove the need for development packages being installed for these.
-Perl bindings can also be disabled, but usually it needs to be installed to run the tools which build RRR.
-OpenSSL bindings may be disabled.

 It is also possible, if you are on Ubuntu, Debian or similar, to build a `.deb` package.
 Look online on detailed information about this and on which packages you need to build `.deb` packages.